-Blind Plug - A blind plug must be inserted and firmly connected into any unused header port to prevent chronic fluid influx and possible shunting of high energy therapy.
+Blind Plug A blind plug must be inserted and firmly connected into any unused header port to prevent chronic fluid influx and possible shunting of high-energy therapy.

-Capacitor Reformation - Infrequent charging of the high voltage capacitors may extend the charge times of the ICD/CRT-D. The capacitors are reformed automatically at least every 90 days.
-For further information, please refer to Section 9.3, Capacitor Reforming.
+Capacitor Reformation Infrequent charging of the high-voltage capacitors may extend the charge times of the ICD/CRT-D. The capacitors are reformed automatically at least every 6 months.
+For further information, please refer to Section 9.3, Capacitor Reformation.

-Connector Compatibility - ICD/CRT-D and lead system compatibility should be confirmed prior to the implant procedure.
+Connector Compatibility ICD/CRT-D and lead system compatibility should be confirmed prior to the implant procedure.
 Consult your BIOTRONIK representative regarding lead/pulse generator compatibility prior to the implantation of an ICD/CRT-D system.
-For further information, please refer to "Appendix A".
+For further information, please refer to Appendix A.

-ERI (Elective Replacement Indicator) - Upon reaching ERI, the battery has sufficient energy remaining to continue monitoring for at least three months and to deliver a minimum of six maximum energy shocks.
+ERI (Elective Replacement Indicator) Upon reaching ERI, the battery has sufficient energy remaining to continue monitoring for at least three months and to deliver a minimum of six maximum energy shocks.
 After this period (EOS), all tachyarrhythmia detection and therapy is disabled.
 Bradycardia functions are still active at programmed values until the battery voltage drops below 1.75 volts.

-Magnets - Positioning of a magnet over the ICD/CRT-D will suspend tachycardia detection and treatment.
+Magnets Positioning of a magnet over the ICD/CRT-D will suspend tachycardia detection and treatment.
 The minimum magnet strength required to suspend tachycardia treatment is 1.5 mT.
 When the magnet strength decreases to less than 1 mT, the magnet sensor is reopened.

-Programmed Parameters - Program the device parameters to appropriate values based on the patient's specific arrhythmias and condition.
+Programmed Parameters Program the device parameters to appropriate values based on the patient's specific arrhythmias and condition.

-Programmers - Use only BIOTRONIK ICS 3000 or Renamic programmers to communicate with the device.
+Programmers Use only BIOTRONIK ICS 3000 or Renamic programmers to communicate with the device.

-Sealing System - Failure to properly insert the torque wrench into the perforation at an angle perpendicular to the connector receptacle may result in damage to the sealing system and its self-sealing properties.
+Sealing System Failure to properly insert the torque wrench into the perforation at an angle perpendicular to the connector receptacle may result in damage to the sealing system and its self-sealing properties.

-Defibrillation Threshold - Be aware that changes in the patient's condition, drug regimen, and other factors may change the defibrillation threshold (DFT) which may result in non-conversion of the arrhythmia post-operatively.
+Defibrillation Threshold Be aware that changes in the patient's condition, drug regimen, and other factors may change the defibrillation threshold (DFT), which may result in non-conversion of the arrhythmia post-operatively.
 Successful conversion of ventricular fibrillation or ventricular tachycardia during arrhythmia conversion testing is no assurance that conversion will occur post-operatively.

-Manual Shocks - User-commanded shocks may be withheld if the ICD/CRT-D is already busy processing a manual command or the Battery Status is low.
+Manual Shocks User-commanded shocks may be withheld if the ICD/CRT-D is already busy processing a manual command or the Battery Status is low.

-Charge Time - When preparing a high energy shock the charge circuit stops charging the capacitors after 20 seconds, and delivers the stored energy as shock therapy.
-After the device reaches ERI the stored energy may be less than the maximum programmable energy for each shock.
+Charge Time When preparing a high-energy shock, the charge circuit stops charging the capacitors after 20 seconds and delivers the stored energy as shock therapy.
+After the device reaches ERI, the stored energy may be less than the maximum programmable energy for each shock.

-Shipment Mode - The shipment mode is a factory set mode that controls the charge current of automatic capacitor reformations.
+Shipment Mode The shipment mode is a factory set mode that controls the charge current of automatic capacitor reformations.
 This mode controls the charge current to avoid temporary low battery readings.

-The shipment mode is deactivated when a valid impedance measurement is obtained by the programmer.
+The shipment mode is deactivated with transmission of a permanent program to the implant followed by a valid RV lead impedance measurement obtained by the programmer.

-Shock Therapy Confirmation - Programming CONFIRMATION to OFF sets the shock delivery to defibrillation instead of cardioversion when programmed ON.
+Shock Therapy Confirmation Programming CONFIRMATION to OFF sets the shock delivery to defibrillation instead of cardioversion when programmed ON.
 This may increase the incidence of the ICD/CRT-D delivering inappropriate shocks.

-Shock Impedance - If the shock impedance is less than twenty-five ohms (25 Ω), reposition the lead system to allow a greater distance between the electrodes.
-Never implant the device with a lead system that has measured shock impedance of less than twenty-five ohms (25 Ω).
+Shock Impedance If the shock impedance is less than 25 ohms (25 $\Omega$ ), reposition the lead system to allow a greater distance between the electrodes.
+Never implant the device with a lead system that has measured shock impedance of less than 25 ohms (25 $\Omega$ ).
 Damage to the device may result.